plone/training/docs/mastering-plone/dexterity_2_talk.md

 - Compare all the fields you see to the code in the schema.
 - You can also make changes in the schema.
 After restarting the backend these changes are effective immediatley
 - Find the tool `portal_types` in the ZMI
-- Look at the fti for `talk` and inspect the configuration taken from the fti.
+- Look at the FTI for `talk` and inspect the configuration taken from the FTI.
-- You can make changes to the fti here.
+- You can make changes to the FTI here.
 Some of the configuration are also available in plone control panels where it makes sense.
 For example the dexterity-controlpanel `http://localhost:3000/controlpanel/dexterity-types` can modify the behaviors (defined in `<property name="behaviors">`) and <http://localhost:8080/@@content-controlpanel> has a checkbox for the setting `<property name="global_allow">`.

 ## Summary